-Hazard Who might be harmed & how Existing Controls Further Action Required Justification Frequent litter picking to avoid dealing with large quantities at a time.
+Hazard Who might be harmed & how Existing Controls Further Action Required Justification Gloves to be worn and required PPE.
+Litter picking tool to be used to minimise picking up objects by hand Frequent litter picking to avoid dealing with large quantities at a time.
 Bins to be emptied regularly by contractor Only trained staff to use sharps box for safe containment of sharp objects and handling with correct PPE.
 Contact NNDC Environmental health and report immediately.
 Rubbish to be contained in bags properly tied and appropriately disposed of.
 Do not lift bags that are too heavy not person carrying them.